Who Are We?

-The Monroe County Soil and Water Conservation District (SWCD) is a local subdivision of Indiana state government responsible for leadership in the conservation of Monroe County’s natural resources.
-The district is governed by a board of five supervisors who are county residents.
-These citizens are elected by their peers and serve without pay for a three-year term.
+The Monroe County Soil & Water Conservation District (SWCD) is a local subdivision of Indiana state government responsible for leadership in the conservation of Monroe County’s natural resources.
+The District is governed by a board of five supervisors who are county residents.
+These citizens are elected by their peers to serve for a three-year term as state elected officials.

 Our mission is to identify and prioritize local soil and water resource concerns, provide information on soil, water, and related natural resource conservation, and to connect land users to sources of education and technical and financial assistance to implement conservation practices and technologies.